 Women who take birth control pills are more likely to be infected with human papillomavirus (HPV), according to an analysis of studies conducted by the International Agency for Research on Cancer, part of the World Health Organization.
 The risk was highest in women who had used the pill for 10 years or more.

-That said, HPV almost always is contracted as a result of having sex with an infected partner and isn’t likely a direct result of the hormones in the pill, reports the National Cancer Institute.
-As with breast cancer, the increased risk decreases over time after a woman stops taking birth control pills.
+However, HPV almost always is contracted as a result of having sex with an infected partner and isn’t likely a direct result of the hormones in the pill, reports the National Cancer Institute.
+As with breast cancer, the increased risk decreases over time, after a woman stops taking birth control pills.

 Oral contraceptives and liver cancer risk